clux/icebreaker/README.md

 # ICE Breaker

-UI component experiment using the hack tool found in the Deus Ex 1 game.
+UI component experiment using the hack tool found in the original Deus Ex game.
 The component relies on the [polymer library](http://www.polymer-project.org/).

 The login frame looks like this:
 ![frame!](https://github.com/clux/icebreaker/raw/master/dxice.png)